 What's an example of something John contributed to Frozen?

 He was a big contributor.
 He was very focused, very supportive of the idea that Elsa would sacrifice herself to save her sister and that that should be a critical part of the ending of the film.

 So how much of a rivalry exists between Disney and Pixar right now?
 Certainly, there were years where the Disney animators must have felt overshadowed by Pixar.

 I don't think there's a rivalry.
 Their work is brilliant.
 They continue to be brilliant.
 Visit Pixar, and you will feel the creative vitality is palpable.
 I think here at Disney Animation, we have a deep sense of respect for Pixar.
 I think fundamentally we are a humble organization.
 We want to push ourselves without a doubt.
 We want to succeed brilliantly.
 We want our films to be embraced by everyone to the same degree that any of the animation studios do.

 How many films do you have in development at one time?

 Anywhere from four to six.
 Sometimes things move well, and sometimes things get stuck and take a little longer than you would like.
 It's important that we have several films in development so we can maintain a healthy, agreed-upon pace.

 When you're facing a release date, when do you stop working on a film?

 Part of what makes our movies great is blowing things up late in the game.
-On Frozen, getting the troll song in came later.
+On Frozen, getting the troll song came later.
 You try to land certain things first and keep other things fluid.
 You always reserve the right to go backward, to rework material, to have a different take on the material.
 It's a calculation.
 What can you unravel without unraveling the whole film?